Not Optimised for Mobile Phones. Or See 'Desk Top View' on Your Mobile. Best on Lap/Desk Top.

 Encourage a positive appreciation - not just tolerance - of ethnic, cultural and religious diversity,

-Actively stimulate the seeds of inclusivity, coexistence, peace and reconciliation through in-depth dialogue,
+Actively stimulate the seeds of differentiated inclusivity, coexistence, peace and reconciliation through in-depth dialogue,

-Nurture empathetic compassion for the suffering of all beings, the poor and the marginalised, and even those regarded as enemies,
+Nurture universal compassion and consistent localised empathy (empathetic compassion) for the suffering of all beings, the poor and the marginalised, and even those regarded as enemies,

-Seek meaningfulness, virtues, and values in the pursuit of happiness and work towards the physical and spiritual well-being of all, and
+Seek meaningfulness, virtues, and values in the pursuit of happiness and work towards the physical and eco-socio-spiritual well-being of all, and

-Embrace the rights of Nature in order that we may protect ourselves and all other beings from avoidable suffering or death resulting from ecological destruction.
+Embrace the rights of Nature in order that we may protect ourselves and all other beings from avoidable suffering or death resulting from ecological destruction that threatens all life and human civilisations.

 We urgently need to make compassion a clear, luminous and dynamic force in our multi-polarised, violent and broken world.
 It is rooted in a principled and radical determination to transcend selfishness.
 It has the power to transform and transcend ethnic, political, dogmatic, ideological and religious boundaries.
 It provides the basis to promote inclusive mutuality and dialogical coexistence.